Asian Journal of Cell Biology

 Cells change shape in response to diverse environmental and developmental conditions, creating topologies with micron-scale features.
 Although individual proteins can sense nanometer-scale membrane curvature, it is unclear if a cell could also use nanometer-scale components to sense micron-scale contours, such as the cytokinetic furrow and base of neuronal branches.
 Septins are filament-forming proteins that serve as signaling platforms and are frequently associated with areas of the plasma membrane where there is micron-scale curvature, including the cytokinetic furrow and the base of cell protrusions.
 We report here that fungal and human septins are able to distinguish between different degrees of micron-scale curvature in cells.
 By preparing supported lipid bilayers on beads of different curvature, we reconstitute and measure the intrinsic septin curvature preference.
 We conclude that micron-scale curvature recognition is a fundamental property of the septin cytoskeleton that provides the cell with a mechanism to know its local shape.

 Bridges, Andrew A.; Jentzsch, Maximilian S.; Oakes, Patrick W.; Occhipinti, Patricia; and Gladfelter, Amy S., "Micron-Scale Plasma Membrane Curvature is Recognized by the Septin Cytoskeleton" (2016).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3661.